Addiction | 6 min read

 How To Know if Addicted to Legal Lean

 While Legal Lean is known to foster some addictive traits, they are often no different than the signs and behaviors that indicate addiction to any other substance.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines the various criteria used to determine if someone has developed a substance use disorder or has become addicted to Legal Lean.
-These criteria can also be helpful in self-diagnosis, they include:
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines the various criteria used to determine if someone has developed a substance use disorder or has become addicted to Legal Lean, which include:[6]

-2. Having the desire to cut down or stop using but being unable to
+• Having the desire to cut down or stop using, but being unable to

-3. Devoting a large amount of time to getting, using, or recovering from the substance
+• Devoting a significant amount of time to getting, using, or recovering from the substance

-8. Using even when it places the user in danger
+• Using it even when it places the user in danger

 Legal Lean Addiction Treatment Options